Nemesis19/AngularJS-skeleton-Gulp-NPM/README.md

 ./file-name.html
 ```
 This is because in the **dist** folder every template file will be included in the compiled **app.js** with all your application.
-The package **gulp-angular-templatecache** is the package responsible for this feature.
+The package **gulp-angular-templatecache** is the responsible for this feature.

 ## Using Gulp